If your child is absent from school, please telephone or text the school office. Landline: 07 862 7172 Office mobile: 021 277 3214

-If your child travels to school on a bus, parents/caregivers must also inform the bus company at their earliest opportunity (Tel: 07 868 6265)
+If your child travels to school on a bus; parents/caregivers must also inform the bus company at their earliest opportunity (see contact details under Buses below)

 If a child is absent for 3 consecutive days and parents have not contacted school, the office staff will telephone home.

 All daily absences are recorded at school in line with MOE guidelines.

 These celebrate student achievement and certificates are presented to one student from each class.
 A Principal’s Certificate of Achievement is presented to student/s for exceptional achievement.

 We positively encourage all parents/caregivers to make appointments to meet with their son/daughter’s teacher, therapists or a member of our Senior Management Team (SMT) if they wish to discuss any aspect of their child’s schooling here at Goldfields.

 If parents/caregivers are unable to get into school, staff will happily travel to do home or community-based meetings.